Vuzu: History

 The channel launched on 1 August 2003 as "go", as a competitor to MTV.

 In March 2009, it was announced that the channel would be rebranded as Vuzu on 1 July 2009, tying into an attempted social network of the same name.
 The network also switched its programming schedule and discontinued some shows, to the complaint of some viewers.
 In 2014, a companion channel, Vuzu Amp, replaced M-Net Series, which took its current name of 1Magic on 29 January 2018 with a more localized schedule.

 Vuzu's schedule changed at the start of September 2018, along with its logo, focusing on more high-profile American sitcoms and dramas, with some local content.

 Closure

-On 1 October 2021, it was announced that Vuzu will close on 1 November 2021.
+On 1 October 2021, it was announced that Vuzu would close on 1 November 2021.
 Its programming moved to the channel space of M-Net City, which likewise took on the new name Me.
 However the network actually closed two days early, at the end of 29 October 2021.